-Many public concerns were raised during the scoping and public review process of the 2016 WSLP EIS.
-Those public comments and USACE responses can be found in Appendix A, Annex P of the 2016 WSLP EIS.
+Many public concerns were raised during scoping and the public review process of the 2016 WSLP EIS.
+Public comments and USACE responses can be found in Appendix A, Annex P of the 2016 WSLP EIS.
 Those comments covered a broad range of topics including concerns about project design, impacts to property and infrastructure, potential induced flooding impacts, and adverse environmental impacts.